Independent set sequence of some linear hypertrees: Introduction

 Note that $P_{n,2}$ is just the (graph) path on $n$-edges, while $S(2, 2,\ldots, 2)$ is the (graph) star on $n$-edges.
 Note also that we use slightly non-standard notation here, with $P_{n,2}$ being the path on $n$ edges (and so $n+1$ vertices) rather than on $n$ vertices (and so $n-1$ edges).
 We adopt this convention because it is better suited to the uniform hypergraph ($\ell \geq 3$) setting.

 Just as with trees, the unimodality of independent set sequences of linear hyperpaths and linear hyperstars is fairly straightforward.
 Before stating the result, we introduce some further concepts.
-A sequence $(a_k)_{k=0}^n$ is {\it log-concave} if for all $1 \leq k \leq n-1$ it holds that $a_k^2 \geq a_{k-1}a_{k+1}$.
+A sequence $(a_k)_{k=0}^n$ of real numbers is {\it log-concave} if for all $1 \leq k \leq n-1$ it holds that $a_k^2 \geq a_{k-1}a_{k+1}$.
 If a log-concave sequence is non-negative and has no internal zeroes (meaning that there is no triple $0 \leq i \leq j \leq k \leq n$ with $a_i >0$, $a_j=0$ and $a_k >0$) then it is easy to check that the sequence is unimodal.
-Often log-concavity of a sequence is easier to establish than unimodality, since to verify unimodality one must identify the location of the mode, but there is no such difficulty when establishing log concavity.
+Often log-concavity of a sequence is easier to establish than unimodality, since to verify unimodality one must identify the location of the mode, but there is no such difficulty when establishing log-concavity.

-There is a stronger property of finite sequences than log concavity.
+There is a stronger property of finite real sequences than log-concavity.
 A sequence $(a_k)_{k=0}^n$ is {\it real-rooted} if the polynomial $\sum_{k=0}^n a_kx^k$ has only real roots.
-A result that ultimately goes back to Newton is that if a non-negative sequence is real-rooted, then it is log concave, and in fact satisfies the stronger inequalities
+A result that ultimately goes back to Newton is that if a non-negative sequence is real-rooted, then it is log-concave, and in fact satisfies the stronger inequalities

 for all $1 \leq k \leq n-1$ (see e.g. \cite[Section 9.3]{B2016}).
 We note incidentally that for a non-negative sequence with no internal zeros neither of the implications in the chain

 can be reversed.